Market research analysis – the most commonly used term of the decade.

 A Market Research Example Gone Wrong

 It was 2004.
-Coca-Cola identified an opportunity for a new product which was supposedly their biggest launch since Diet Coke.
+Coca-Cola identified an opportunity for a new product, supposedly their biggest launch since Diet Coke.

 Their target was 20 to 40-year-old men who liked the taste of Coke sans its calories and carbs (but not a fan of the bland taste or female-drink image of Diet Coke).